Mike Gesicki Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 - Gesicki (five red zone targets) has been the recipient of 12.2% of his team's 41 red zone pass attempts.

-- The Dolphins have called a pass in 64.9% of their plays from scrimmage this year while running the ball 35.1% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Dolphins, who rank 26th in the NFL in points scored, have attempted a pass 64.9% of the time while running the ball 35.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Jets.